PlusAuth Query Language Reference

 )

-Below, you can find more examples and detailed descriptions of PQL.
+Below, you can find more examples and detailed characteristics explanations of PQL.

 Common operators

 You can check equality, greatness and matching value in a list of values.
-Here is a sample query for retrieving users whose email is verified.
+Here is a sample query for retrieving entities whose email is verified.

-For retrieving users whose email is NOT verified, you can use not equal operator
+For retrieving entities whose email is NOT verified, you can use not equal operator

 You can use greater than (>), less than (<), greater or equal (>=), less or equal (<=) operators in the same way.